How to Play Blackjack

 Side Bets

-There are additional side bets to the game in Blackjack.
-These bets in no way change the game of Blackjack but rather give the player the opportunity to make additional wagers that will play against the side bets’ pay-table and not against the Dealer.
-An original Blackjack wager must be wagered to play any of the side bets.
+There are additional side bets in the game of Blackjack.
+These bets in no way change the game of Blackjack but rather give the player the opportunity to make additional wagers that will play against the side bet pay table and not against the Dealer.
+An original Blackjack wager must be wagered to play any of side bet.

 Kings Bounty